 In the case of 1-week and 2-month US dollar LIBOR, publication will cease immediately after December 31, 2021 and, in the case of overnight and 12-month US dollar LIBOR, publication will cease immediately after June 30, 2023.
 1-month, 3-month, and 6-month US dollar LIBOR will either be discontinued or become non-representative after June 30, 2023 and publication of these three reference rates as a non-representative “synthetic” rates after June 30, 2023, will be under consideration.

 The transition away from LIBOR is well underway, affecting FHLBank San Francisco, our members, and other market participants that use instruments with components tied to LIBOR.
 As a result of the FCA’s end of LIBOR announcement financial market participants have the required clarity to execute their LIBOR transition plans.

-The Secured Overnight Financing Rate (SOFR) is the alternative rate recommended by the Alternative Reference Rates Committee (AARC).
+The Secured Overnight Financing Rate (SOFR) is the alternative rate recommended by the Alternative Reference Rates Committee (ARRC).
 The Federal Reserve Bank of New York publishes SOFR rates daily.

 FHLBank San Francisco's LIBOR/SOFR FAQ

 ARRC Releases Summary of its Spread-Adjusted Fallback Recommendations (October 26, 2021)

 ARRC Formally Recommends Term SOFR (July 29, 2021)

 ARRC Confirms "Benchmark Transition Event" (March 8, 2021)

 ISDA Statement on UK FCA LIBOR Announcement (March 5, 2021)